 3) Is there a public transportation system?

 There is no public transit to take you from DIA to Estes Park.
 For travelers without a vehicle, some local businesses offer airport shuttle service.
-Once in Estes Park, the seasonal free shuttle system offers an easy way to get around town and to Rocky Mountain National Park.
+Once in Estes Park, the seasonal free shuttle system offers an easy way to get around town.

 4) Are the elk/wildlife dangerous?